 6 Tempura Oji

 Who doesn't love a secret entrance to an intimate club?
 Despite fronting as a Japanese tempura and don restaurant via their front room, there is a secret back door that leads to a 150 capacity space that's armed with a Funktion-One sound system, and is always prepared to host Singapore's growing base of underground music hedonists.
-From Revision Music's drum 'n' bass party Sub City to Blackout Agency nights with the likes of Amine K and Andrew Thosmson, plus their own flagship techno night titled Tekuna Tempura, the venue exudes a refreshingly creative output and message to support Singapore's music community.
+From Revision Music's drum 'n' bass party Sub City to Blackout Agency nights with the likes of Amine K and Andrew Thosmson, plus a flagship techno night titled Tekuna Tempura by Manifest, the venue exudes a refreshingly creative output and message to support Singapore's music community.

 7 Potato Head Singapore

 Unlike the beach club concept of their parent-outlet in Bali, Potato Head Singapore is a cosy hangout spot where you can eat, drink and dance and is nested in a three-story iconic heritage building on Chinatown’s famous Keong SaThe three floors are split as follows: you’re greeted on the ground floor by the charred aromatics of top-notch burger joint Three Buns, then you can head up to Rooftop Bar, which is a self-explanatory low-rise rooftop bar, and cosily sandwiched between the two is Studio 1939, a speak-easy bar with a DJ booth that boasts fine rotary and audiophile aesthetics.
 With the occasional international guest appearance by the likes of Balearic and disco dons Jon Sa Trinxa and Dicky Trisco, the programming is spearheaded by Matty Wainwright and supported by Singapore’s top selectors playing a range of disco, house, afro, Balearic and world music.

 8 Choice Cut Goods + Coffee